sheracore/backend-concepts/README.md

 	renderred_classes = api_settings.DEFAULT_RENDERER_CLASSES

 ```
-To create it's serializer(AuthTokenSerializer) you shuld use Serializer instead of serializer beacuse you must authenticate email and password by authenticate class
+To create it's serializer(AuthTokenSerializer) you shuld use Serializer instead of serializer beacuse you must authenticate email and password by authenticate class.
+By passing the username(email in here) and password to the authenticate you can authenticate a request
 ```
 from rest_framework import serializers